DTPM-pre/DTPM/README.md

 Then, update the include_dirs in setup.py to include the path to the NumCpp header files by replacing <NumCpp installation dir> with the correct path.

+running python setup.py build_ext --inplace

-## To train the model, run the following command:
+## To train the model:

+First, sample the data by running: python select_represent_data.py

+Next, start training the model by executing:

 python train.py

 ## To test the model, run the following command:
 python test.py